TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/portfolio_narrative_three_projects.md

 ### 4. File-Native When Possible

 All three projects use file-based architectures because:
-- Both humans and AI agents understand files
+- Both people and AI agents understand files
 - Version control comes naturally
 - No database abstraction layer
 - Direct access when needed